 A General Equilibrium Assessment of COVID-19’s Labor Productivity Impacts on China’s Regional Economies

-Xi He, Edward J. Balistreri, Gyu Hyun Kim, Tao Xiong, Wendong Zhang
+Xi He, Edward J. Balistreri, Gyu Hyun Kim, Wendong Zhang

-This study introduces a database that can be used to analyze COVID-19’s impacts on China’s regional economies.
-This database contains various sectoral and regional economic outcomes.
-In the context of a general equilibrium trade model, we utilize the provincial and sectoral value-added and national trade series to estimate COVID-19’s province-by-month labor-productivity impacts.
-Compared to February 2019 levels, we find an average 37.9% decrease in labor productivity (equivalent to around 293 million jobs) and an average 20.8% decrease in welfare across provinces in February 2020.
-Both labor productivity and welfare have recovered quickly since April 2020.
-As of September 2020, average provincial labor productivity increased by 29.8% (equivalent to around 230 million jobs) and average welfare increased by 14.7% relative to their September 2019 levels.
+This study introduces a database for analyzing COVID-19’s impacts on China’s regional economies.
+This database contains various sectoral and regional economic outcomes at the weekly and monthly level.
+In the context of a general equilibrium trade model, we first formulate a mathematical representation of the Chinese regional economy and calibrate the model with China’s multi-regional input-output table.
+We then utilize the monthly provincial and sectoral value-added and national trade series to estimate COVID-19’s province-by-month labor-productivity impacts from February 2020 to September 2020.
+As a year-on-year comparison, relative to February 2019 levels, we find an average 39.5% decrease in labor productivity (equivalent to around 305 million jobs) and an average 25.9% decrease in welfare.
+Labor productivity and welfare quickly returned to the recent high-growth trends for China in the latter half of 2020.
+By September 2020, relative to September 2019, average labor productivity increased by 12.2% (equivalent to around 94 million jobs) and average welfare increased by 8.2%.